Internet-Enabled RTPS

 UseRtpsRelay=1

 Each participant should use a single RtpsRelay instance due to the way NAT bindings work.
 Most firewalls will only forward packets received from the destination address that was originally used to create the NAT binding.
-That is, if participant A is interacting with relay A and participant B is interacting with relay B, then a message from A to B must go from A to relay A, to relay B, and finally to B. Relay A cannot send directly to B since that packet will not be accepted by the firewall.
+That is, if participant A is interacting with relay 1 and participant B is interacting with relay 2, then a message from participant A to participant B must go from participant A to relay 1, to relay 2, and finally to participant B. Relay 1 cannot send directly to B since that packet will not be accepted by the firewall.

-The RtpsRelay contains an embedded webserver called the meta discovery server.
-The webserver has the following endpoints:
+The RtpsRelay contains an embedded web server called the meta discovery server.
+The listening address can be set using -MetaDiscoveryAddress and logging can be enabled using -LogHttp.
+The web server has the following endpoints:

 The command-line options for the RtpsRelay: